Calling all turtle lovers

 Turtle conservation efforts

-For nine years Conservation Volunteers has been conducting annual scientific research on the nesting flatback turtle population at Eco Beach.
+This will be our tenth consecutive year conducting scientific research on the nesting flatback turtle population at Eco Beach.
 The flatback is the only marine turtle species listed globally as “Data Deficient” meaning there is not enough information to tell whether flatback turtle populations are declining, stable or increasing.
 Each year our experienced turtle team undertake research on the nesting turtle population including:

 - Monitoring turtle nesting activities to confirm nesting success rates